Cutlery-Drawer/simh/doc/vax_doc.rst

 The DZV11 partially supports save and restore.
-A save simulator state will restore the listening sockets and serial port parameters, but all active incoming telnet connections will be lost.
+A save simulator state will restore the listening sockets and serial port parameters, but all active incoming Telnet connections will be lost.

-All active incoming telnet connections are lost when the simulator shuts down or the DZ is detached.
+All active incoming Telnet connections are lost when the simulator shuts down or the DZ is detached.

 DHQ11 terminal multiplexer (VH)
 """""""""""""""""""""""""""""""